m2kelly/triocontext/README.rst

 In the **data** folder there is a ``README`` file that explains what data is in each file and how we got it.

-The **non_provided_data** folder is the one in which there is mutation data that we are not sharing.
+The **non_provided_data** folder is the one in which there is mutation data (some not publically available at the time of the manuscript).
+On this version now is available for downloading at the downloads section.
 See more information in the ``README`` file located in that folder.

 The **results** folder is used by the notebooks to write their output there.